Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Notation, useful results and sketch of the proof.

-The interest of $f_N$ is that we may assume that $f_N^0$ belongs to $L^\infty$, see Proposition~\ref{prop:largedev} in the Appendix for deviations estimates on that quantity.
-And this also holds for any time since infinite bound are propagated by the Vlasov equation.
+independently of $N$.
+And this also holds for any time since $L^\infty$ bound are propagated by the Vlasov equation.
 That $L^\infty$ bound allows to use standard stability estimates to control its $W_1$ distance to another solution of the Vlasov equation, see Loeper result \cite{Loep06} recalled in Proposition~\ref{Loeper}.

 A key point in the rest of the article is that $f_N^0$ and $\mu_N^0$ are very close in $W_\infty$ distance as per \begin{prop} For any $\phi: \R^{2d} \rightarrow \R$ radial with compact support in $B_{2d}(0,1)$ and total mass one we have for any $\mu_N^0=\frac{1}{N}\sum_{i=1}^N \delta_{(X_i^0,V_i^0)}$